blekmus/slim-aninotes/README.md

 # AniNotes

-This site allows you to read and update notes a user has posted in a single place.
+View and edit Anilist notes in one place.
 This is my college PHP final project.

 ## Implementation